 - Rosewood essential oil: 4 drops

-- Rose absolut essential oil: 2 drops
+- Rose absolute essential oil: 2 drops

-- Several tumbled rose quartz stones (4-7 depending on size)
+- Several tumbled Rose Quartz stones (4-7 depending on size)

-- Pink rose petals (organic, dried or fresh)
+- Pink rose petals (organic, dried, or fresh)

 - Rose quartz candles (you can make your own as discussed here)

 - Rose Water (a few squirts or use as facial toner post-bath)

 This section refers to a new disclaimer I’ve needed to give recently.

 The info on this page relies mostly on common crystal correspondences that have been relied on for hundreds of years (much going back to ancient times), that I have also researched and have found to be consistent for myself, my clients as well as for the thousands of students and graduates of my Certified Crystal Practitioner Course.
 Now, the known-crystal properties ring true for about 80% of the population.